Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Robust Motion-Planning Strategy

 This section formulates the robust MPC for safe motion planning of the ego system, based on the predicted obstacle occupancy $\hat{\mathcal{O}}_{i|t}^s$ defined in \eqref{eq_predicted_occupancy}.
 During the online motion-planning process, at each time step $t$, the ego system updates the set $\hat{\mathbb{U}}_t^s$ and the predicted occupancy $\hat{\mathcal{O}}_{i|t}^s$, and then solves the following optimal control problem (OCP)

 where $i = 1, \ldots, N$.
 In the cost function \eqref{eq_ocp_a}, ${r}$ denotes the reference state.
 The cost function ${V}(\cdot)$ is defined for measuring the performance of the motion planning.
 The constraints \eqref{eq_ocp_b}--\eqref{eq_ocp_d} concerning the ego system have been introduced in \eqref{eq_ego_model}.
 The constraint \eqref{eq_ocp_e} refers to the safety requirement on the distance between the ego system and obstacle $s$, where ${\rm dis}(\cdot)$ is a distance measure between $p^e_{i|t}$ the position of center of geometry of the ego system and the obstacle's occupancy $\hat{\mathcal{O}}_{i|t}^s$ \cite{zhang2021optimization}.
 It means at time step $t+i$ in the prediction horizon, the distance between $p^e_{i|t}$ and $\hat{\mathcal{O}}_{i|t}^s$ should be larger than the minimum safety distance $d^s_{\rm min}$.
 Note that $p_{i|t}^e$ and $\hat{\mathcal{O}}_{i|t}^s$ predict the motion of the center of geometry of the ego and obstacle systems, such that the actual shape factors of them should be considered in designing $d^s_{\rm min}$.
-In addition, \eqref{eq_ocp_e} can be designed with a slack variable to enhance the feasibility.
-This will be introduced in Example~\ref{exp: MPC formulation} with the explicit and equivalent expressions of constraint~\eqref{eq_ocp_e}.
+In addition, a large occupancy $\hat{\mathcal{O}}_{i|t}^s$ may cause infeasibility of the motion-planning problem as a result of the limited driving area.
+This can be handled by introducing a slack variable to \eqref{eq_ocp_e} to enhance the feasibility, and this will be enforced in Example~\ref{exp: MPC formulation} with the explicit and equivalent expressions of constraint~\eqref{eq_ocp_e}.

 The motion planning of the ego system is performed by solving the OCP \eqref{eq: general ocp} at every time step $t$ to obtain the optimal control sequence $\{u^{e,\star}_{i-1|t}\}_{i=1}^{N}$, which is applied to steer the model \eqref{eq_ocp_b} to generate the reference trajectory for a lower-level controller at the current time step.